valentermz/valentermz.github.io/pages/research.md

 ## A map between moduli spaces of connections

 My most recent research project at [IRMAR](http://irmar.univ-rennes1.fr/english/) is about rank 2 logarithmic connections on an elliptic curve with two punctures.
-We are looking at how certain connections on the Riemann sphere transform when they are pulled-back to the elliptic curve via a ramified double cover.
+We looked at how certain connections on the Riemann sphere transform when they are pulled-back to the elliptic curve via a ramified double cover.
 This procedure defines a map between the corresponding moduli spaces of connections.
 This is a collaboration with [Frank Loray](http://perso.univ-rennes1.fr/frank.loray/).
 Below you can find a preprint.

 **[a]** (With F. Loray) "A map between moduli spaces of connections". [arXiv: 1910.13535](https://arxiv.org/abs/1910.13535).